ar3thien/ar3thien.github.io/_posts/2021-02-13-aws-org-billing-alerts.md

 # __Where to start?__
 ---
 <br>
-Since we're in an AWS Organizations structure, we could benefit from CloudFormation stacksets to deploy a template that will create the following resources:
+Since we're in an AWS Organizations structure, we could benefit from [CloudFormation stacksets][cf-stacksets] to deploy a template that will create the following resources:
 1. A CloudWatch alarm based on a certain threshold
 2. An EventBridge IAM role
 3. An Event Bridge rule